Medical error

 A medical error is a preventable adverse effect of care ("iatrogenesis"), whether or not it is evident or harmful to the patient.
 This might include an inaccurate or incomplete diagnosis or treatment of a disease, injury, syndrome, behavior, infection, or other ailments.

 The incidence of medical errors varies depending on the setting.
-The World Health Organization has named adverse outcomes due to patient care that is unsafe as the 14th causes of disability and death in the world, with an estimated 1/300 people may be harmed by healthcare practices around the world.
+The World Health Organization has named adverse outcomes due to patient care that is unsafe as the 14th causes of disability and death in the world, with an estimated 1/300 people being potentially harmed by healthcare practices around the world.

 Definitions

 A medical error occurs when a health-care provider chooses an inappropriate method of care or improperly executes an appropriate method of care.
-Medical errors are often described as human errors in healthcare.
+Medical errors are often described as "human errors in healthcare".

-There are many types of medical error, from minor to major, and causality understanding and assessing if the likelihood that the specific event or factor was responsible for the negative outcome, is often poorly determined.
+There are many types of medical error, from minor to major, and causality is often poorly determined.

 There are many taxonomies for classifying medical errors.

 Definitions of diagnostic error

-Defining diagnostic error is important for measuring its frequency, identifying its causes, and implementing strategies to reduce harm and these steps that are essential for improving patient safety.
-The complexity of diagnosis as both a process and an outcome has led to multiple, overlapping definitions and there is no single definition of diagnostic error.
-One challenge is reflected in part the dual nature of the word diagnosis, which is both a noun (the name of the assigned disease; diagnosis is a label) and a verb (the act of arriving at a diagnosis; diagnosis is a process).
-At the present time, there are at least 4 definitions of diagnostic error in active use:
+Defining diagnostic error is important for measuring its frequency, identifying its causes, and implementing strategies to reduce harm, steps that are essential for improving patient safety.
+The complexity of diagnosis as both a process (the act of arriving at a diagnosis) and a label (the name of the assigned disease) has led to multiple, overlapping definitions and there is no single definition of diagnostic error.

-Diagnostic error has been defined as a diagnosis that is wrong, egregiously delayed, or missed altogether.
-This is a "label" definition, and can only be applied in retrospect, using some gold standard (for example, autopsy findings or a definitive laboratory test) to confirm the correct diagnosis.
-Many diagnostic errors fit several of these criteria; the categories overlap.
+Diagnostic error with regard to labels has been defined by Graber et al. as a diagnosis that is wrong, egregiously delayed, or missed altogether.
+This error can only be applied in retrospect, using some gold standard (for example, autopsy findings or a definitive laboratory test) to confirm the correct diagnosis.

-Diagnostic error has also be defined using process-related definitions: Schiff et al. defined diagnostic error as any breakdown in the diagnostic process, including both errors of omission and errors of commission.
-Similarly, Singh et al. defined diagnostic error as a "missed opportunity" in the diagnostic process, based on retrospective review.
+Diagnostic error with regard to processes has been defined by Schiff et al. as any breakdown in the diagnostic process, including both errors of omission and errors of commission, and by Singh et al. as a "missed opportunity" in the diagnostic process, based on retrospective review.

 In its landmark report, Improving Diagnosis in Health Care, The National Academy of Medicine proposed a new, hybrid definition that includes both label- and process-related aspects: "A diagnostic error is failure to establish an accurate and timely explanation of the patient's health problem(s) or to communicate that explanation to the patient."
 This is the only definition that specifically includes the patient in the definition wording.